- Introduction to the Montessori Academic Curriculum

+The culture curriculum is a subset of what Maria Montessori called “the Cosmic Curriculum”.
+The study of culture in a Montessori classroom integrates traditional subjects of science, history, economics, civics and geography.
+In order to understand why these subjects are taught under the same umbrella, one needs to understand the main concepts of “cosmic education”.
 Maria Montessori firmly believed that there was a purpose and an order to the universe.
 It was a “gift” to mankind to be treasured and protected.
 Each individual’s “cosmic task” is to render service to and protect the environment on which he/she is dependent for existence.
 She believed that the work of mankind is not accidental, but fulfills a mission which is the completion of the natural scheme.

 Through artistic adventures children also become aware of and develop a respect for the contributions of the arts and artists to societies and cultures, past and present.
 They gain a lasting appreciation of art from the dual vantage points of participant and audience.
 They gain insight into the way that art is a non-verbal method of expressing opinions, perceptions, feeling and history.
 Finally, they begin to realize the connections between art and their daily lives in areas such as math, nature, cooking and sports.
 TMS encourages every child to “find and nourish the artist within him/herself”.

 Just as infants and toddlers spontaneously learn to speak, so they have a natural propensity to learn to read and write.
 As with all Montessori educational practices, early literacy learning is presented from concrete to abstract, in a spiral fashion and at the child’s individual pace.